Trees & Vegetation

 Do you need to know more?

-If you see a tree close to electricity lines and think it is a hazard, phone Electra on 0800 353 2872 (0800 ELECTRA).
+If you see a tree close to electricity lines and think it's a hazard, phone Electra on 0800 353 2872 (0800 ELECTRA).
 The Electricity (Hazards from Trees) Regulations 2003 applies in this situation.